shmool/HackaLearn/participant guide.md

 - comment on the issue you've created providing a link to the post you've just published

 We'll track the issues and send you an Azure Hero badger with instructions to claim your award.

-The event may add awards and prizes with other requisites - check your event page.

 ## Hacking in groups
 You may join a group for building the application.